Germoe/hit-predictor/project_report.md

 # Hit Predictor - Finding an Underlying Hit Formula within Songs
 ### by Sebastian Engels

-"Look
-If you had
-One shot
-Or one opportunity
-To seize everything you ever wanted
+"Look, if you had one shot or one opportunity to seize everything you ever wanted in one moment would you capture it or just let it slip?"
-In one moment
-Would you capture it
-Or just let it slip?"
 - Eminem _Lose Yourself_

-# 0. Introduction

-In recent years, a new field has (re-)emerged that attempts to detect audio features to predict whether a song will achieve commercialis called Hit Song Science (HSS) .
-It is develop

-- Power of repetition, familiarity

 # 1. The Problem

+In recent years, a new field has (re-)emerged that attempts to detect audio features to predict whether a song will achieve commercial success - Hit Song Science (HSS) (source).

+At the core of this challenge lies the urge to create a better understanding of what intrinsic music features contribute to the popularity of certain music pieces (source).
+This would allow us a deeper understanding of the components of popularity in music.

+Now, there are certainly those cynic voices that will claim that popular music is only created through celebrity and marketing.
+To some extend that's likely true, extrinsic factors shouldn't be dismissed outright, they probably have an impact on the ability for a song to become a hit.
+Otherwise, it would be unlikely to see continuous investments into marketing and brand building.

+However, there are claims of a relationship between some intrinsic music features and their popularity (source).
+It could be inferred that certainly some variance can be explained by intrinsic features.
+For example, songs that have many repetitions tend to enjoy elevated popularity (source).
+There's also a case to be made that familiarity plays a factor in popularity (i.e. songs tend to form groups, which we commonly refer to as genres) (source).
+Thus, at least to some extent we should be able to understand whether a song is a possible Hit or not by looking at its audio characteristics.

+Hit prediction is a difficult challenge from both angles.
+On one hand, it's tough to understand what drives popularity.
+On the other hand, measuring popularity might be just as daunting a task.
+Popularity could be a continuous measure but only few songs that are created actually even get published and only few of those that were are put onto ranking lists giving some indicator of popularity.

 # 2. The Client